 Encourage members to sign up for Walk Around Nevada, a free online program to aid participants in reaching their fitness goals by tracking their daily physical activities.
 Participants enter their steps or miles online and watch as they virtually trek around Nevada.
-Join as a group or individually at www.gethealthyclarkcounty.org.

 When the challenge ends, recognize the top five walkers or teams.
 Announce their names on bulletin boards, at meetings or in services, or present them with a certificate of recognition.

 Recognition may also be given to members who were regular walkers, even if they were not top mileage winners.
 Remember, the goal is to encourage members to develop healthy habits.